New York Elder Law

 Medicaid is oftentimes confused with Medicare.

-While Medicare is solely a federal program, Medicaid is a joint state-federal program.
-Each state operates its own Medicaid system (and may give it a different name than “Medicaid”), but it must adhere to federal guidelines to receive federal funds.
-Federal money pays for half the state’s Medicaid costs, and the state pays the rest.
+Medicaid is also a health insurance, but it is only available to the aged, blind or disabled who are low income.
+Medicaid is a joint state-federal program.
+Each state operates its own Medicaid system and may have a different name other than “Medicaid”, but it must adhere to federal guidelines to receive federal funds.
 There are strict income and asset guidelines that must be satisfied to be eligible for Medicaid coverage.
+These guidelines are linked to the federal poverty levels.

 What about simply giving away your assets to loved ones to qualify for Medicaid?

-Legally speaking, any transfer of assets for less than fair market value (i.e., a gift) may subject you to a lengthy period of Medicaid ineligibility under a complex and confusing web of Medicaid regulations.
-Nevertheless, as with most areas of life, proper planning is rewarded and the failure to plan is not.
+Legally speaking, any transfer of assets for less than fair market value (i.e., a gift) will be reviewed by Medicaid and may result in a lengthy period of Medicaid ineligibility under a complex and confusing web of Medicaid regulations.
+Nevertheless, as with most areas of life, proper planning is rewarded.
 Through proper Medicaid planning, you may be able to legally qualify for Medicaid and protect your assets for yourself now and your loved ones later.

 You may not be willing to admit that you may become incapacitated and perhaps need expensive long-term care in the future.
 However, denial is not a strategy and there is no time like the present to plan.
 A debilitating illness or injury could strike any of us at any time.
 When you are ready to explore your options, contact us to schedule an initial consultation.